itswzyss/wzyss-personal-blog/_posts/2023-06-18-red-discord-bot.markdown

 ## Let's Get Started
 Before you can host a Red bot, make sure you have the following:

-A server to host the bot (any host with a decent internet connection will do, and if you're looking for a personal recommendation, this tech-savvy Rex uses AWS Lightsail).
+A server to host the bot (any host with a decent internet connection will do, and if you're looking for a personal recommendation, I typically use <a href="https://aws.amazon.com/lightsail/" target="_blank">AWS Lightsail</a>).
 > If you're a new Lightsail customer, you can get the $10 tier free for three months!
-How fur-tastic!
 {: .prompt-tip }

 ## Obtaining a Bot Token
 To get started, follow these simple steps to obtain your Discord Bot Token:

-1. Head over to the [Discord Developer Portal](https://discord.com/developers/applications).
+1. Head over to the <a href="https://discord.com/developers/applications" target="_blank">Discord Developer Portal</a>.
  - Click on New Application.
  - Give your app a name and accept the Developer Terms of Service and Developer Policy.
 2. Navigate to the Bot section.